Bridging the Gap Between

 Data and Social Understanding

-MaCSS is a one year in-person degree program that provides a cutting-edge computational education to those with social science backgrounds.
-With an emphasis on real-world applicability, our curriculum integrates computing tools and techniques, statistical approaches to data analysis, and social science theories and findings.
+MaCSS is a one year in-person degree program under College of Letters & Science with an emphasis on real-world applicability.
+Our curriculum integrates computing tools and techniques, statistical approaches to data analysis, and social science theories and findings.

 Data about people and the social world doesn’t “speak for itself.”
 While we’ve become adept at collecting and processing data, the graduates of the MaCSS program go beyond simple statistics to truly understand the complexities of our modern society in the curriculum.